-Although the large majority of our business activity takes place in the United States, we derive a portion of our revenues and earnings from operations in foreign countries, and are subject to risks associated with doing business internationally.
-Our sales originating outside the United States represented approximately 12% of our consolidated net sales during both the quarter ended March 31, 2013 and the year ended December 31, 2012.
+Although the large majority of our business activity takes place in the United States, we derive a portion of our revenues and earnings from operations in other countries, and are subject to risks associated with doing business internationally.
+Our sales originating outside the United States represented approximately 10% of our consolidated net sales during the year ended December 31, 2014.
 We have facilities in Canada, England, and Germany.
 We believe that our business activities outside of the United States involve a higher degree of risk than our domestic activities.
 The risks of doing business in foreign countries include deterioration of foreign economic conditions, uncertainty over the stability of the Eurozone, the potential for adverse changes in the local political climate, in diplomatic relations between foreign countries and the United States or in governmental policies, laws or regulations, terrorist activity that may cause social disruption, logistical and communications challenges, costs of complying with a variety of laws and regulations, difficulty in staffing and managing geographically diverse operations, deterioration of foreign economic conditions, currency rate fluctuations, foreign exchange restrictions, differing local business practices and cultural considerations, restrictions on imports and exports or sources of supply, and changes in duties or taxes.
 Adverse changes in any of these risks could adversely affect our net sales, results of operations, and cash flows.